m5lapp/k3s-fcos-oci/docs/service_mesh.md

    kubectl get secret -n linkerd linkerd-identity-issuer -o yaml
    ```
 1. [Install](https://linkerd.io/2.14/getting-started/#step-1-install-the-cli) the Linkerd CLI
+    1. Set up command completion if desired with `linkerd completion bash > /etc/bash_completion.d/linkerd`.
+Note that you may need to do `sudo -i` to run this
 1. Check everything is configured correctly with `linkerd check --pre`.
 This will likely fail in two places due to the linkerd namespace already existing; these failures can be ignored
 1. Install the Linkerd CRDs and then the control plane making sure to pass the --identity-external-issuer flag so that it uses the Cert Manager-managed Secrets.
 Again, a warning will be printed out due to the linkerd namespace already existing, but everything should work OK
    ```sh